Senate Bill 710

 Total number of children in care placed in restraint.

-Total number of children in care placed in involuntary seclusion:
+Total number of children in care placed in involuntary seclusion.

 A description of the steps the program has taken to decrease the use of restraint and involuntary seclusion.